 Pastoral Care refers to how we tend to our community during times of joy and sorrow, or simply when a helping hand and heart are welcome.

 UUFA notes life’s passages in worship services and in special ceremonies.
 We celebrate new births, weddings, unions, membership, graduation, and more.
 We remember loved ones who have died in memorial services.
-Rev. Eskildsen officiates various rites of passage throughout the year.
-Contact her directly about your needs (email@example.com).
+UUFA’s ministers officiate various rites of passage throughout the year.
+Contact them about your needs through our Administrator, Shaye Gambrell.

 The Care Ring Program

 The UUFA Care Program is an essential membership program.
 Upon joining all members are assigned to a Care Ring.
-We have 7 color coded Care Rings, each with their own coordinators composed of seven or more families/single households in the same vicinity.
+We have five color coded Care Rings, each with their own coordinators composed of seven or more families/single households in the same vicinity.
 Care Ring members offer support in dealing with crises or stressful situations.
 They also share your joys: a new child in the family, special birthdays, anniversaries and honors.
-Care Ring lists are available in the sanctuary entryway (on pink paper).
+(Note: the boundaries shown below are not exact.)

 Care Ring Coordinators